marielle0604/water_station/README.md

 A Flask web application.

-# About
-- A grade 12 ABM Research PrOject
 #  Water Station Management System

-A full-stack web application for managing a water refilling station.
+A full-stack web application for managing a water refilling station for Grade 12 ABM Research Project.
 Built using **React (Vite)** for the frontend and **Node.js + Express + PostgreSQL** for the backend.

 ---